Blueprint for Impact: Why Capital Planning Is an Imperative for Nonprofit Property Owners

 Introduction

 Know that buildings breathe—or they buckle.
-And without buildings, how do you/will you deliver services?
+And without buildings, how will you deliver services?

 Owning and operating property as a nonprofit isn’t just a responsibility—it’s a strategic advantage, if managed wisely.
 Too often, capital planning is treated as a luxury, reserved for “larger” organizations with larger budgets.